Launch an Online Marketplace Website and Succeed

 Online marketplaces have been the talk of the town for a while now.
 With these sites getting popular day by day, more entrepreneurs are drawn toward these business models every day.
-Ecommerce amounts to approximately 47% of the global sales, according to the statistics of 2019.
+E-commerce amounts to approximately 47% of global sales, according to the statistics for 2019.

 Although building a marketplace can be rewarding, this e-commerce comes with its own set of challenges.
 However, if you’re one with an interest in the field of online commerce, you’ve come to the right place.

 Read on to understand better what exactly is an online marketplace, its functions, and how to master the art of selling on the internet.

 In simple words, an e-commerce site where different merchants sell goods or services to clients is known as an online marketplace.
-Examples of such sites include Amazon, Etsy, eBay, etc.
+Examples of such sites include Amazon, Etsy, eBay, Shopify, etc.

 Traditional e-commerce involves the selling of products from a single brand.
 However, online marketplaces do not restrict business to one brand.
 As these sites have hundreds or even thousands of sellers, the range of products they offer is enormous.
 This is another reason that draws more and more users to shop from online marketplaces.